A Locomotive Named "Black Hawk"

-Research at the archives of the LDS Church has found a letter proving that Utah Central No. 1 was *not* the former UPRR No. 6, also known as "Black Hawk."
+Research at the archives of the LDS Church has found a letter proving that Utah Central No. 1 was the former UPRR No. 15, and *not* the former UPRR No. 6, also known as "Black Hawk."
 In a letter dated October 25, 1869, from Brigham Young to C. G. Hammond, General Superintendent Union Pacific Railroad, Young specifically mentions "Engine No. 15" as the locomotive being sent by UPRR to Utah as part payment for the money owed to Brigham Young as partial payment on the Union Pacific grading contract.
 The locomotive was sent to Utah as part payment on the $599,460.00 owed to Young by UPRR.
-(Brigham Young Letterbook, Volume 11, page 842; on file with LDS Church archives)
+(Brigham Young Letterbook, Volume 11, page 842)

 View the two original documents:

 - September 30, 1869; Brigham Young to C. G. Hammond, General Superintendent Union Pacific Railroad; asking about obtaining a "Class A No. 1" locomotive of approximately 30 tons, for use on the Utah Central, to be paid for as part of the settlement.

 >> The citation is: Brigham Young Letterbook, Volume 11, page 816-817, image 928, 929; on file with Church History Library, The Church of Jesus Christ of Latter-day Saints.) <<